katoridao/katoridao/README.md

-- 👋 Hi, I’m @katoridao
+- Hi, I’m @katoridao
-- 👀 I’m interested in video game
+- I’m obsessed with cinema and addicted to video games
-- 🌱 I’m currently learning mobile programming
+- I’m currently learning mobile programming
-- 💞️ I’m looking to collaborate on ... nahhhh
-- 📫 How to reach me: https://linktr.ee/katoridao
+- How to reach me: https://linktr.ee/katoridao
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: simple

 <!---
 katoridao/katoridao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.